 SAYI OF SAFA AND MARWA

-Tawaf is followed by Sayi running or walking seven times between the hills of safa and marwah located near the Kabah, previously in open air, the place is now entirely enclosed by the Sacred Mosque, and can be accessed via air-conditioned tunnels.
+Tawaf is followed by Sayi running or walking seven times between the hills of Safa and Marwah located near the Kabah, previously in the open air, the place is now entirely enclosed by the Sacred Mosque, and can be accessed via air-conditioned tunnels.

 Pilgrims are advised to walk the circuit, though two green pillars mark a short section of the path where they run.
 There is also an internal “express lane” for the disabled.